-Regulation of Disposal
+Regulation of disposal

+Platte River environmental staff inspect the monofill weekly to confirm that approved operating procedures are being followed.
+The Colorado Department of Public Health and Environment and the Larimer County Department of Health and Environment also conduct periodic inspections.
 The EPA regulates the disposal of coal ash under the Coal Combustion Residuals Rule, published in April 2015.
 Information that Platte River is required to provide under the new rule can be found at CCR Rule Compliance Data and Information.

-Beneficial Uses for Flyash
+Beneficial uses for flyash

-Block makers reduce costs by substituting Rawhide flyash for a portion of their cement.
-Lower demand for cement reduces the amount of CO2 released into the atmosphere (approximately one ton of CO2 is emitted during the production of one ton of cement).
-Liquid waste solidification—Waste management and oil field services companies utilize Rawhide flyash to solidify liquid waste, allowing it to be disposed of with minimal hazard to land and ground water.
+Since 2006, Platte River has successfully supplied a portion of flyash to manufacturers of architectural block and operators of liquid waste disposal facilities.
+Block makers can reduce their costs by substituting Rawhide’s flyash for a portion of the cement used in the process.
+By using less cement, block makers also reduce the amount of CO2 released into the atmosphere during their production process (approximately one metric ton of CO2 is emitted with every ton of cement produced).
+Waste management and oil field services companies also use Rawhide’s flyash to solidify liquid waste, allowing material to be disposed with minimal hazard to land and ground water by encapsulating the waste.

 Contact firstname.lastname@example.org for more information about the availability of Rawhide flyash for beneficial uses.